scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

     Groups allow users to combine multiple operations into one, with dependencies among operations resolved at run time.
     Bundling helps users efficiently leverage HPC schedulers by submitting multiple commands in the same script, to be executed in serial or parallel. :label:`workflow`

-Two new concepts in **signac-flow** provide users with significantly more power to implement complex workflows: groups and aggregation.
+Two new concepts in **signac-flow** provide users with significantly more power to implement complex workflows: *groups* and *aggregation*.
-A related third concept – bundling – which is not new, also provides flexibility to users in their workflows, but exclusively affects scheduler submission, not workflow definition.
+A related third concept – *bundling* – which is not new, also provides flexibility to users in their workflows, but exclusively affects scheduler submission, not workflow definition.
 Figure :ref:`workflow` show a graphical illustration of the three concepts.

 As the names of both groups and aggregation imply, the features enable the "grouping" or "aggregating" of existing concepts: operations in the case of groups and jobs in the case of aggregates.